 There is a plank bridge over a ditch on the right and an unofficial path through a field to the pub's rear car park.
 A fieldgate leading directly into the pub's garden is usually locked, but you could go through the car park and round to its back door.

 Alternatively, simply carry on along the (possibly overgrown) narrow footpath to the old main road, now a quiet lane.
 A gate by the road leads through the pub's front car park to its main entrance, or back to its beer garden.

 Go across Arundel Road onto a lane going under the A27.
 Turn left and follow a bridleway between this road and the A280.
 At the top cross the A280 and continue to a bridleway junction.
-Turn right and follow this south between fields and through Highdown Copse to Highdown Hill, going up to the summit for the view.
-Take a grassy path heading south-east down the hillside to the upper car park for Highdown Gardens and its refreshment places.
+Turn right and follow this south between fields and through Highdown Copse to Highdown Hill, going up to the summit on the right for the best views.

 Go straight across Arundel Road to continue on the lane opposite the pub.
 Go round a locked metal gate and follow the lane down a slope and under the new main road, the busy A27.
 On the other side turn left onto a bridleway before reaching another main road (the A280).
 Follow this chalky path gently uphill, with trees and shrubs shielding the two roads from sight (if not sound).

 At the top follow the bridleway round to the right and cross the A280 with great care onto the continuation of the path opposite, which curves round to the left.
 At the end turn right briefly onto an unsurfaced lane, but where this swings left keep ahead past a metal fieldgate onto a stony track between hedges.
 Follow this bridleway steadily uphill for 1 km, between fields and later through a wood (Highdown Copse).